Zhongshan Junior High School metro station: Station overview

-The three-level, elevated and has two side platforms located at level 3, together with the connecting level at level 4.
+This three-level, elevated station has two side platforms located at level 3, together with the connecting level at level 4.
 It has four exits, and is connected to a nearby office building.
 Prior to the opening of the Neihu section, it served as the northern terminal station for Brown Line.
-The concourse level with ticket machines are at level 2.
+The concourse level and ticket machines are at level 2.